EnMAP-Box/enmap-box-documentation/source/usr_section/application_tutorials/engeomap/tutorial_engeomap.rst

 The user can choose the minimum reflectance threshold in the VNIR and SWIR regions.
 The values should be chosen depending on the noisiness of the data.
-They should be as low as possible for data with a good SNR. - Standard settings are recommended according to Fig. 5.
+They should be as low as possible for data with a good SNR. - Standard settings are recommended according to Figure 5.

 The minimum fit threshold sets the lower cutoff value for the minimum acceptable valid spectral correlation value between the image